smashwilson/hubot-markov/README.md

 * `HUBOT_MARKOV_IGNORELIST` _(default: empty)_ is interpreted as a comma-separated list of usernames to ignore for purposes of markov indexing.
 You can use this to prevent the output of other bots or integrations from clogging up your model.

+To re-use a PostgreSQL connection with other parts of your Hubot, define a robot method called `getDatabase` that returns the connection object.
+This package uses [pg-promise](https://www.npmjs.com/package/pg-promise).

 ## Custom models

 Store and generate text from arbitrary sources and in more complex commands by using the programmatic API available at `robot.markov`.
 Call `robot.markov.createModel` during script initialization to configure a model, then use `robot.markov.modelNamed` to access the model instance in commands that train it or generate from it.